mrothfuss/win32-assembly/README.md

 # win32-assembly

-a growing collection of assembly hacks I have written to improve old games

-shared for any interested old game hackers/developers

-latest additions:
+I typically only write assembly to hack/develop old games.
+I've shared my patches for any other developers to use.

+recent fun:

 <a href="https://github.com/mrothfuss/win32-assembly/blob/master/knightonline/selfname-items.txt">Knight Online / selfname patch</a> (~70 lines)